Chinese firms stole sensitive data from Swiss-based competitor

 The news comes days after the Swiss Federal Intelligence Service had highlighted the ongoing threat of Chinese espionage in its annual report on the risks facing Switzerland.

-The SonntagsZeitungexternal linkreports that the victim of this case was Swiss subsidiary of the Dutch company Besiexternal link, which manufactures machines that make computer chips.
-The perpetrators were an unknown number of unnamed Chinese companies that used two Singapore-based agents to infiltrate the Swiss branch of Besi firm, according to the article.
+The SonntagsZeitungexternal link reports that the victim of this case was Swiss subsidiary of the Dutch company Besiexternal link, which manufactures machines that make computer chips.
+The perpetrators were an unknown number of unnamed Chinese companies that used two Singapore-based agents to infiltrate the Swiss branch of the Besi firm, according to the article.

 It states that an IT manager at Besi Switzerland posted and emailed some 700 secret documents from the company to Singapore, which were then sent to China.
 He was paid CHF35,000 ($35,000), a sum he was later fined after he was caught.

-In an emailed response to swissinfo.ch enquiries, the Swiss Office of the Attorney Generalexternal link (OAG) confirmed some details of the case.
-But the OAG redacted out the names of the convicted IT support manager, the company involved, the perpetrators and where they were based.
+In an e-mailed response to swissinfo.ch enquiries, the Swiss Office of the Attorney Generalexternal link (OAG) confirmed some details of the case.
+But the OAG redacted the names of the convicted IT support manager, the company involved, the perpetrators and where they were based.

 swissinfo.ch/mga